 Lubricity can be checked using equipment called an HFRR.
 Producing a “Wear Scar” result.
 In Europe this is 460 microns, but most manufacturers would want to see 400 microns as the repeatability of the test is +/- 60 microns.
 So although a responsible supplier has added the minimum additive to meet the ISO specification of 460 microns the fuel could still fall short of having adequate lubricity.
 (The lower the number the better the lubricity).

 With this in mind then clearly, the responsibility rests firmly with the end user to maintain the lubricity and reliability of their diesel engines.

-Ships equipped with large diesel tanks only need lubricity although with today’s modern common rail engines and extremely fine tolerances whilst DieselAid L will keep them lubricated DieselAid LD deposit control stops gumming, trumpets and the new IDID from forming on nozzles, but that’s a whole new story.
+Ships equipped with large diesel tanks only need lubricity although with today’s modern common rail engines and extremely fine tolerances whilst DieselAid L will keep them lubricated DieselAid LD with deposit control stops gumming, trumpets and the new IDID from forming in nozzles.

 Thank you!
 Your submission has been received!